 Since its inception in 2000, the Canada Research Chairs Program has aided Canadian universities by increasing their research and training capacities to ensure Canada’s ability to compete internationally in varied areas of study.
 Currently, nine Laurier researchers hold Canada Research Chairs:

-For more information about Laurier's commitment to equity in research, please refer to the Canada Research Chair Program Equity, Diversity and Inclusion.
+For more information about Laurier's commitment to equity in research, please refer to the Canada Research Chairs Equity, Diversity and Inclusion Action Plan.

 Centre for International Governance Innovation (CIGI) Research Chairs are recognized internationally as outstanding and innovative scholars working on the frontier of global governance.
 These chairs also teach in the academic programs of the Balsillie School of International Affairs.
 The current CIGI Research Chairs from Laurier are:

 Zhenfeng Ma (Lazaridis School of Business and Economics, Marketing).

 This fellowship is made possible by a generous gift from Aiden Tracey and Lisa Curtis.
 The fellowship supports the work of a scholar to undertake research in the area of experiential and social media marketing.

 M. Fabricio Perez (Lazaridis School of Business and Economics, Finance).

 This professorship is made possible by a generous gift from an anonymous donor.
 The professorship enables Laurier to continue to provide top quality education in finance.